Reema bint Bandar Al Saud: Private sector

 As the CEO of Harvey Nichols in Riyadh, Reema led the inclusion of women into the retail sector, working closely with the Ministry of Labor to craft a smooth labor market entry.
 She set the example of workforce integration by creating the Kingdom's first workplace nursery, enabling more women to work.
+She commissioned a study on ‘Obstacles for Women in the Workplace’.

-Reema is the founder and creative director of Baraboux, a luxury handbag brand that she launched in 2013.
+In 2016, Princess Reema left the private sector to begin a career of public service as Vice President of Women’s Affairs at the Saudi General Sports Authority.
+She focused on developing policies and programs that benefited women and children throughout Saudi Arabia.
+After a successful year, she became the Deputy of Development and Planning.
+In 2018, she was appointed President of the Mass Participation Federation, making her the first woman to lead a multi-sports federation in the Kingdom, a role that she occupied until her appointment as Ambassador.

 In 2013, Reema also founded Alf Khair, a social enterprise aimed at elevating the professional capital of Saudi women.
 One of its keystone initiatives, 10KSA, introduced the concept of holistic health awareness for a healthier Saudi community.
 The year-long campaign culminated into the World's Largest Human Awareness Ribbon, entering into the Guinness World Records.

 Reema is a member of The World Bank's advisory council for the Women Entrepreneurs Finance Initiative.

-In 2021, she founded "Catmosphere Foundation" to support Panthera Corporation's work to preserve big cats.
+In 2021, she founded Catmosphere Foundation to support Panthera Corporation's work to preserve big cats.
 On 6 November 2021, the first awareness campaign "Catwalk" took place, a walkathon in several countries.